Make Your Own Tempeh

 Flavour: Light

-There are many tempeh recipes and numerous substrates: pulses or cereals are often used.
+There are many tempeh recipes and numerous substrates: legumes or cereals are often used.
 The following is a simple recipe using soybeans.

 Ingredients: